Domestic Violence Third Degree Alabama: DV 3rd or DV III

 - Current or former members of the same household

-- First degree domestic violence involves either an act of first-degree assault or aggravated stalking
+- Domestic violence 1st degree involves either an act of first-degree assault or aggravated stalking.

-- Second degree domestic violence involves non-aggravated stalking, witness intimidation, second or third-degree burglary or first-degree criminal mischief
+- Domestic violence 2nd degree Alabama involves non-aggravated stalking, witness intimidation, second or third-degree burglary or first-degree criminal mischief.

-- Third degree domestic violence involves acts of menacing, third-degree assault, criminal coercion, harassment, reckless endangerment, third-degree criminal trespass, third-degree arson or second or third-degree criminal mischief
+- Domestic violence 3rd degree involves acts of menacing, third-degree assault, criminal coercion, harassment, reckless endangerment, third degree criminal trespass, third degree arson or second or third degree criminal mischief